- 1 can (14 oz) coconut milk

 - Add onions and garlic.

-- Cook until onions are transparent and squishy.
+- Cook until onions are transparent and aromatic.

-- Add turmeric, cumin, and optional curry leaves and mustard seeds.
+- Add turmeric, cumin, optional curry leaves, and mustard seeds.

-- Cook until spices are aromatic and covered in oil.
-About 5 – 10 minutes.
+- Cook until spices are aromatic.
+About 5 minutes.

 - Pour in sauce